Jose Altuve Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The Angels have the 20th-ranked team ERA among all league pitching staffs (4.46).
+- The 9.2 strikeouts per nine innings compiled by the Angels pitching staff ranks seventh in MLB.

-- Angels pitchers combine to allow 146 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- The Angels' 4.52 team ERA ranks 21st among all MLB pitching staffs.

-- His most recent time out came on Saturday against the Seattle Mariners, when the lefty went four innings, surrendering seven earned runs while giving up nine hits.
+- His most recent time out was on Sunday against the Seattle Mariners, when the lefty threw five innings, surrendering two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.